intel/ai-reference-models/docs/container_portal/dl/tensorflow/ubuntu/tensorflow-serving.md

 ## Description

 Intel® Optimizations for TensorFlow\* Serving is a binary distribution of TensorFlow\* Serving with Intel® oneAPI Deep Neural Network Library(Intel® oneDNN) primitives, a popular performance library for deep learning applications.
-To learn more about TensorFlow\* Serving please see [here](https://www.tensorflow.org/tfx/guide/serving)
+To learn more about TensorFlow\* Serving please see the [documentation](https://www.tensorflow.org/tfx/guide/serving)

 Includes the Python3 interpreter and TensorFlow Serving pre-compiled with OneDNN optimizations